Top 10 Best Student Loan Refinancing Companies (U.S.)

 Citizens Bank is a well-established national bank that provides student loan refinancing with the backing of a brick-and-mortar institution.
 Citizens offers a cosigner release after 36 on-time payments (three years), which is beneficial if you needed a cosigner to qualify.
 It also provides a 0.25% interest rate reduction for having a Citizens checking or savings account and enrolling in autopay, in addition to a standard 0.25% autopay discount (up to a 0.50% total discount).
 This makes Citizens an appealing option for existing banking customers looking for lower rates.

 Citizens offers standard term lengths of 5, 7, 10, 15, or 20 years and does not charge application or origination fees.
 It provides some deferment and forbearance options, generally up to 12 months for economic hardship or unemployment, evaluated on a case-by-case basis.
 Loans are serviced by Firstmark, a third-party servicer.
 One drawback is that Citizens has fewer deferment and forbearance options compared to some competitors, primarily offering standard temporary hardship forbearance.
 Additionally, its interest rates may not be as low as those from online lenders for the most qualified borrowers.
-However, for those who prefer a well-known bank, want cosigner release, or need to refinance without a degree or as a non-citizen (with a cosigner), Citizens Bank is a solid choice with strong customer support and a long history in student lending.
+However, for those who prefer a well-known bank, want cosigner release, or need to refinance as a non-citizen (with a cosigner), Citizens Bank is a solid choice with strong customer support and a long history in student lending.

 RISLA (Rhode Island Student Loan Authority)